Should We Still Organize Corporate Hackathons in the AI Era?

 Traditionally, hackathon ideation required participants to already have a technical concept in mind.
 Non-technical participants often felt excluded from this phase, unable to translate their domain insights into viable project proposals.

-This democratization is transformative.
-It means your corporate hackathon can draw on insights from across the organization, not just from those with existing technical fluency.
+This democratisation is transformative.
+It means your corporate hackathon can draw on insights from across the organisation, not just from those with existing technical fluency.
 A veteran operations manager with decades of domain expertise can now participate meaningfully alongside your most skilled engineers.

 AI-Assisted Prototyping: Accelerating Hackathon Development